 During the following months we shared a brief marriage, and I got a firsthand education about how what had at first seemed like an awful lot of money _ wasn't.

-We have both remarried, and I want to make it clear I no longer have a personal stake in the financial welfare of court reporters.
+We have both remarried, and I want to make it clear that I no longer have a personal stake in the financial welfare of court reporters.
 But I do have a taxpayer's stake.

 The history of criminal justice is chock full of instances where the official record of a trial made the difference between conviction and acquittal _ sometimes life or death _ in a case.